Mount Savage Memorial Day program canceled

-Cloudy.
+Overcast.
 Slight chance of a rain shower.
-High 63F.
+High near 65F.
 Winds ESE at 5 to 10 mph..

-Showers this evening, becoming a steady rain overnight.
+Rain showers early will evolve into a more steady rain overnight.
 Low 57F.
 Winds light and variable.
 Chance of rain 90%.
 Rainfall near a quarter of an inch.

 Serving Western Maryland and thePotomac Highlands of West Virginia